sparkflows/sparkflows-docs/docs/aws/admin-guide/emr/livy-logs.rst

 EMR Livy Logs
 ===============

-Sparkflows empowers you to Save the Livy Logs in S3 through a Livy connection once you've established one successfully.
+Sparkflows empowers you to Save the Livy Logs in S3 through Livy connection once you've established one successfully.

 This document provides an in-depth guide to the steps required for Configuring Logs via a Livy Connection.